 “[…] The more you know, the less you carry […]”– Mors Kochanski

 I will be the first to admit that I only recently began adhering to this valuable principle.
 In keeping with that point of view, though, it makes sense that our personal experiences would play a huge role in determining the proper gear to stuff in our backpacks.

 Some years ago I used to carry a lot of gear I didn’t use.
 But who hasn’t committed this mistake at least once in their life?
 Beginners often get into backpacking and outdoor survival thinking they have it all figured out.
 They have read all the books and blogs and bought all the best gear from REI.
 Then they heave their bulbous pack on their back for the first time and wonder if this is the right lifestyle for them.

-- 100% WATERPROOF, the Defender tarp is dual-coated for an industry-leading waterproof rating of 20,000 mm, which will keep you dry even in the most extreme weather
+- MOST WATERPROOF camping tarp on the market.
+The Defender's unique dual coating formula produces an industry-leading waterproof rating of 20,000 mm, keeping you dry and comfortable even in the most extreme conditions.

 I would venture to say that most of us walked into the outdoors for the first time thinking we needed to carry our entire home on our backs.
 And, I bet it took most of us more than one trip to figure out and let go of everything we didn’t need.
 Going through a checklist of what gear is essential and what isn’t is a discussion for another day, however.
 Today, we are focusing solely on your sleep setup.

 A good night’s sleep is arguably the most essential part of spending quality time in the great outdoors.
 That said, what you sleep on or in is no less important.

 As Mors Kochanski underscored: “[…] The quality of a survival kit is determined by how much it can help you when you need to sleep.
 If you can sleep well at night, you have it made.[…]”